Welcome to Our Blog - Camino de Madrid

 Image from Tourism Segovia

-After taking a few moments to appreciate the ancient monument we made our way to the imposing Cathedral of Nuestra Señora de la AsunciĂłn y de San Frutos.
-The 16th century cathedral was apparently the last Gothic cathedral built in Spain, and at the time of its construction it had the tallest bell tower in Spain.
+After taking a few moments to appreciate the ancient monument we made our way to the imposing Cathedral of Nuestra Señora de la Asunción y de San Frutos.
+The 16th-century cathedral was apparently the last Gothic cathedral built in Spain, and at the time of its construction, it had the tallest bell tower in Spain.

 We arrived just after the castle opened, but there was already a line of people waiting to pay the 6 Euro admission.
 We joined the crowd, and slowly made our way through the Old Palace Room, the Fireplace Room, the Throne Room, the Gallery Room and many others.
 The guide suggested there was a Pinecone Room featuring 392 pine cone carvings which I was curious to see, but somehow I missed it in the crowded shuffle.

 Many of the rooms had very ornately painted and carved ceilings, and walls completely covered with elaborate tapestries.
-A display upstairs in the Cathedral which we would visit later explained how these tapestries were created, from ideas, to drawings, to cartoons which the weavers had to interpret, to the final product.
-Apparently it could take the weavers several months to complete a few centimetres of a tapestry, and great skill was needed to accurately translate the drawings.
+A display upstairs in the Cathedral which we would visit later explained how these tapestries were created, from ideas to drawings, to cartoons which the weavers had to interpret, into the final product.
+Apparently, it could take the weavers several months to complete a few centimetres of a tapestry, and great skill was needed to accurately translate the drawings.

 After visiting the Alcazar we made our way back up to the Cathedral.
 As we approached the Plaza Mayor we were surprised to hear the steady beat of drums and to see a large crowd gathered.
 It was the Easter procession, in which a statue of Jesus on the Crucifix was carried through the streets, met by a statue of Mary, and then carried into the main cathedral.
 It was quite impressive to see the huge statue of Mary, which must have been supported by over half a dozen bearers, manoeuvre towards Jesus, bow, turn slowly, and then move away amidst a long procession of musicians and Church officials carrying ceremonial objects and colourful banners.
 What fortuitous timing!